Xandighati Mongol Ethnic Township

 Xandighati Mongol Ethnic Township is an ethnic township in Altay City, Altay Prefecture, Xinjiang, China.
 The ethnic township spans an area of 528 km2.
 As of 2018, Xandighati Mongol Ethnic Township has a hukou population of 3,390.

 History

 On June 10, 2004, a painted petroglyph was discovered in Xandighati Mongol Ethnic Township.
 The painting, discovered in a grotto, is 2.5 m tall and 1.5 m wide.
 It is composed of 15 people, 31 oxen and horses, and 4 graphic pattens.

 Prior to June 12, 1954, the area was part of Lamazhao Township (拉玛召乡) in Hongdun District One (红墩一区) of Altay City.
 On that date, the area became Kangbutiebao Mongol Autonomous Township (康布铁堡蒙古族自治乡).
 In 1958, Kangbutiebao was reclassified as a people's commune, and was renamed to Dongfanghong Commune (lit.
 'The East Is Red Commune') in 1967.
-The name was reverted back to Kangbutiebao in 1978.
+The name was reverted to Kangbutiebao in 1978.
 In 1984, people's communes were abolished, and Kangbutiebao became a Mongol Township.
 On January 1, 1986, the area was reorganized as the Xandighati Mongol Ethnic Township, which it remains to this date.